CASE STUDY

 As a procurement leader, you may be tempted to buy new technologies just because everyone else is, but it’s essential to think about what you want to accomplish.
 What’s the big picture around the whole procurement transformation strategy you’re trying to drive?

-You may already have a procurement strategy in mind with very different components, such as contract management and supplier onboarding.
+You may already have a digital procurement strategy in mind with very different components, such as contract management and supplier onboarding.
 To succeed, you must be able to integrate and communicate how each of these separate components contributes to the overall strategy and business objectives throughout the implementation process.

 “If you can put a bow around it and describe what you’re trying to achieve, the overall benefits to the supplier, and the different components it’s comprised of, [the procurement transformation project] will go much more smoothly,” recommends Prochaska.